What’s in the Pipeline

 For example, researchers looked at the relationship of physical activity and AD risk in about 1,700 adults aged 65 years and older.
 They found the risk of AD was 35 to 40 percent lower in those who exercised for at least 15 minutes, three or more times a week, than in those who exercised less.

-Smoking may increase your risk for AD and dementias.
-However, past smoking doesn’t appear to be a factor.
+Smoking more than 2 packs of cigarettes a day from age 50 through 60 may increase your risk for AD and dementias.
+However, former smokers or those who smoked less than half a pack per day do not appear to have an increased risk.
 So if you still smoke now is the time to quit.
 Talk with your doctor about methods that could work for you.

 The National Institute of Neurological Disorders (NINDS) also suggests other preventive actions.
 These include: